camunda/camunda-docs/docs/components/tasklist/userguide/using-tasklist.md

 ### Complete a task

-Once you have assigned a task, you can complete the task by adding and updating variables, and using the **Complete Task** button:
+Once you are assigned a task, you can complete the task by adding and updating variables, and using the **Complete Task** button:

 ![tasklist-claimed-by-me](img/tasklist-claimed-by-me_light.png)